oracle/weblogic-kubernetes-operator/documentation/3.3/content/samples/azure-kubernetes-service/domain-on-pv.md

 secret/domain1-weblogic-credentials labeled
 The secret domain1-weblogic-credentials has been successfully created in the default namespace.
 ```

-We will use the `kubernetes/samples/scripts/create-kubernetes-secrets/create-docker-credentials-secret.sh` script to create the Docker credentials as a Kubernetes secret.
+You will use the `kubernetes/samples/scripts/create-kubernetes-secrets/create-docker-credentials-secret.sh` script to create the Docker credentials as a Kubernetes secret.
 Please run:

 ```shell
 # Please change imagePullSecretNameSuffix if you change pre-defined value "regcred" before generating the configuration files.